New Policy Library

 Sexual Misconduct Prevention and Response Policy (MPF1359)

-- Policy Steward: Chief Human Resources Officer And Occupational, Health And Safety (For Employees) Academic Registrar (For Students)
+• Policy Steward: Chief People Officer (For Employees) And Academic Registrar (For Students)

-Notes on language: This policy contains language and references to sexual misconduct including sexual assault and sexual harassment.
-If anything in this policy has affected or distressed you, you may wish to seek support.
-Throughout this policy, the term sexual misconduct includes sexual harassment and sexual assault.
-Definitions for these and other key terms are given in section 7.
+Notes on language: Please be aware that this policy describes sexual misconduct including descriptions of rape, sexual assault and sexual harassment, which may be distressing for some readers.
+If anything in this policy has affected or distressed you, you are encouraged to seek support.
+Throughout this policy, the term sexual misconduct includes sexual harassment, sexual assault and rape.
+Definitions for key terms are given in section 7.

 1.1.
 The University acknowledges that sexual misconduct occurs in our workplace and educational settings and is both under-reported and preventable.
 It causes harm to those individuals directly affected, to the University community, and to society broadly.